andrewt0301/hse-acos-course/docs/software/ubuntu.md

 To install and run Linux Ubuntu, we will be using the [VirtualBox](https://en.wikipedia.org/wiki/VirtualBox) virtualization tool by Oracle.
-It can be downloaded from [here](https://www.virtualbox.org/wiki/Downloads).
+If you have not installed it, please do it.
+Here is download [link](https://www.virtualbox.org/wiki/Downloads).

 #### Ready-To-Use Virtual Machine

 Installing Linux Ubuntu into VirtualBox is a topic for one of the lab classes dedicated to virtual machines.
 To simplify using Linux Ubuntu in other classes, a ready to use virtual machine is provided.
 Moreover some topics may require installing additional software (such as RISC-V toolchain and ISA simulators).

-So, here is a download [link](TODO) for the Linux Ubuntu 20.04 LTS virtual machine.
+Here is a __[download link](TODO)__ for the Linux Ubuntu 20.04 LTS virtual machine.
+Enjoy!